Design a multi-tenant architecture for large institutions

 Smaller organizations that choose to deploy multiple tenants without a compelling reason will unnecessarily increase their management overhead and the number of user migrations.
 Doing so will also require steps to ensure collaboration experiences across tenants.

-Azure AD B2B collaboration enables users to use one set of credentials to sign in to multiple tenants.
+Microsoft Entra B2B collaboration enables users to use one set of credentials to sign in to multiple tenants.
 For educational institutions, the benefits of B2B collaboration include:

 Centralized administration team managing multiple tenants